cpm-cmake/CPM.cmake/README.md

 # Updating CPM

 To update CPM to the newest version, simply run the script again in the projects directory.
-Dependencies will automatically use the updated script of the outermost project.
+Dependencies using CPM will automatically use the updated script of the outermost project.

 # Options